The five most important points covered in this article:

 The infographic below shows the difference in costs associated with a $200,000 home loan with slightly different interest rates.
 Note that the amount being borrowed is the same for all three scenarios.
 The difference is the rate that’s applied to the loan.

-As you can see, even a seemingly small difference in the mortgage rate can make a big difference — even over the short term.
+As you can see, even a seemingly small difference in the mortgage rate can make a big difference — in the short term and the long term.

 We hope this article has given you a better understanding of why banks and lenders offer different rates to loan applicants, and how you can shop smartly for the best deal.